Advanced Diversity and Inclusion Strategies (DV320)

 - How to identify key points where subtle actions from executives begin to derail their positive intentions towards the D&I process.

-- Why and how to develop the “right” metrics to support sustainability at every point in the D&I process.
+- Why and how to develop the “right” metrics to support effectiveness and sustainability at every point in the D&I process.

 - How to overcome the “middle-management roadblock” to D&I success

-- Recognizing and correcting conceptual flaws in the design of key D&I support tools such as D&I surveys, conducting focus groups, diversity councils, ERGs, succession planning, employee selection systems and D&I training.
+- Ways to recognize and correct conceptual flaws in the design of key D&I support tools such as surveys, focus groups, diversity councils, ERGs, succession planning, employee selection systems and D&I training.

 - Why sustainability requires an examination of business and not simply human resource practices

-- The emerging paradigm: leveraging diversity/moving toward inclusion
+- The necessary paradigm: leveraging diversity/moving toward inclusion

-- Accountability: best practices in accountability for senior managers, line managers, employees and others
+- Accountability: best practices for executives, top-level leaders, line managers, all employees and specific functional departments

 - Handling resistance from line leaders